Reynolds leads Pirates past Reds 8-5 in doubleheader opener

-CINCINNATI (AP) — Bryan Reynolds hit a tiebreaking two-run triple in Pittsburgh’s four-run eighth inning, and the Pirates beat the Cincinnati Reds 8-5 on Monday in the opener of a day-night doubleheader.
+The rookie outfielder hit a tiebreaking two-run triple in Pittsburgh’s four-run eighth inning, and the Pirates beat the Cincinnati Reds 8-5 on Monday in the opener of a day-night doubleheader.

 Reynolds’ one-out liner off David Hernandez (1-3) got into the gap in left-center and drove in Cole Tucker and Adam Frazier.
-Starling Marte followed with a shot to center for his sixth homer, lifting Pittsburgh to an 8-4 lead.
+Starling Marté followed with a shot to center for his sixth homer, lifting Pittsburgh to an 8-4 lead.

+“A runner on second, late in the game, you want to do something to drive him in,” Reynolds said of his first career triple.
+“It’s always nice to mark things off your list.”

 Josh Bell also went deep for the Pirates, who snapped a three-game losing streak.
 Kyle Crick (2-1) got four outs for the win.